How Smartphone Apps Could Change The Way Sexual Assault Is Reported

 Cynthia Garrett, co-president of Families Advocating for Campus Equality, a group that represents accused students, agrees.
 While no one wants the reporting process to be re-traumatizing for survivors, she says, there is also such a thing as making it too easy.
 "People make accusations for all kinds of reasons," she says.
 "What I see as a problem is if you have an angry ex-girlfriend [who files a report for revenge,] and then it's out there.
 It's a permanent registry of unsubstantiated #MeToo style accusations, that will be discoverable for decades."

 Garrett says it's unfair that people might not even know they've been named, and would have no chance to "set the record straight."
-For example, if someone makes a complaint against a college student using the matching function, and then a new complaint is logged fifteen years later, that would make a match.
+For example, if someone makes a complaint against a college student using the matching function, and then a new complaint is logged 15 years later, that would make a match.
 But Garrett says employers might not really understand what the old allegation entailed, or whether it was ever investigated.

 "An employer will interpret that [old report] as more than it may have been" says Garrett.
 "But the problem is that decades later [the accused person has] no way to defend themselves.
 And I find that very problematic."